A forced marriage is a marriage conducted without a valid consent of one or both parties, and some form of duress is involved.

 - In 2016, advice or support relating to a possible forced marriage was given in 1,428 cases.

 - 80% of the cases involved female victims and 20% involved male victims.

-- 11% of cases handled by the Forced Marriage Unit had no overseas element, with the forced marriage entirely taking place in the UK.
+- 11% cases handled by the Forced Marriage Unit had no overseas element, with the forced marriage activity entirely taking place in the UK.

-Our website www.againstforcedmarriages.org provides an array of resources and updated information on Forced Marriages.
-Whether you are a victim, friend, practitioner or someone seeking information on forced marriage, you will find relevant support and advice on the website.
-If you have any queries or concerns please do not hesitate to contact us on the email address (below); we are happy to answer any questions you may have.
+Our website www.againstforcedmarriages.org provides a range of resources and updated information on Forced Marriages.
+Whether you are a victim, friend, practitioner or someone seeking information on forced marriage, you will find all the information needed on the website.
+If you have any queries or concerns please do not hesitate to contact us on the email address (below), we are happy to answer any questions you may have.

 Email: please contact us for information, queries, options or bespoke training on: firstname.lastname@example.org

-Website: for resources on forced marriages at www.againstforcedmarriages.org.
+Website: for resources on forced marriages on www.againstforcedmarriages.org